Distribution-uniform anytime-valid sequential inference and the Robbins-Siegmund distributions: Distribution-uniform anytime-valid inference

+Finally, we additionally say that the above objects are \uline{sharp} if the limit suprema are limits and the inequalities $(\leq \alpha)$ are equalities $(= \alpha)$. \end{definition} \begin{remark}[Asymptotics of upper triangular arrays] While lower triangular arrays are commonly encountered in asymptotic theory, the definitions above take the form of \emph{upper} triangular arrays.
+We use the aforementioned name because, for example, an anytime $p$-value $\infseqm{\infseqkm{\widebar p_k^\brackm}}$ can be visually depicted as

-Finally, we say that all of these procedures are \uline{sharp} if the limit suprema are limits and the inequalities $(\leq \alpha)$ are equalities $(= \alpha)$. \end{definition} As one may expect, any $\Pcal$-uniform anytime-valid test, $p$-value, or \cs{} satisfying \cref{definition:distribution-time-uniform-type-I-error-control} is also $\Pcal$-uniform for a fixed sample size $n$ in the sense of \eqref{eq:distribution-uniform-asymptotic-p-val} as well as $P$-pointwise anytime-valid for any $P \in \Pcal$ in the sense of \eqref{eq:time-uniform-asymptotic-p-val}.
+and so on.
+Many of the technical results in this paper can be viewed as new tools for analyzing random upper triangular arrays. \end{remark} As one may expect, any $\Pcal$-uniform anytime-valid test, $p$-value, or \cs{} satisfying \cref{definition:distribution-time-uniform-type-I-error-control} is also $\Pcal$-uniform for a fixed sample size $n$ in the sense of \eqref{eq:distribution-uniform-asymptotic-ci} as well as $\P$-pointwise anytime-valid for any $\P \in \Pcal$ in the sense of \eqref{eq:time-uniform-asymptotic-cs}.
 With \cref{definition:distribution-time-uniform-type-I-error-control} in mind, we will now derive distribution-uniform anytime hypothesis tests, $p$-values, and confidence sequences for the mean of independent and identically distributed random variables.